Menstrual hygiene management is a human rights issue

 - Knowledge of the process of menstruation and of options available for menstrual hygiene management.

 Practitioners engaged in programming or advocacy related to menstrual management should also:

 - Have an awareness of stigma and harmful practices related to menstruation in the specific cultural context where they are working;

 - Support efforts to change harmful cultural norms and practices that stigmatize menstruation and menstruating women and girls;

 - Address discrimination that affects the ability to deal with menstruation, including for women and girls with disabilities, LGBTQIA and gender non-conforming people, and other at-risk populations; and

 - Be aware of and incorporate human rights principles in their programming and advocacy, including the right to participate in decision-making and to get information.

 “Practitioners are at the front lines of combatting period stigma and discrimination.
-This guide will help them tailor services and programs to help women and girls manage menstruation through realizing their rights.”
+This guide will help them tailor services and programs to help women and girls manage menstruation through realising their rights.”
 Amanda Klasing, Human Rights Watch.